CYPRESS NATURAL MEDICINE IS DEDICATED TO THE FOLLOWING PRINCIPLES:

 As a child and youth I struggled with severe allergies, chronic infections, migraines, and severe PMS.
 I just figured that these symptoms were just part the genetic hand I had been dealt and was resigned to the idea that I would have to live with these issues for the rest of my life.
 Through natural medicine and Craniosacral Therapy, permanent resolution occurred for all of these chronic diseases.
 I am happy to say that the regular need for allergy medications, antibiotics, and pain medication was no longer required.
 I now feel healthier in my 40’s than I ever did in my 20’s or 30’s.

 Craniosacral is a foundation of my healing practice.
-This is such a subtle, profound treatment and I have dedicated many years of study to the various methodologies including the Biodynamic, Miln, and Upledger philosophies.
+This is such a subtle, profound technique and I have dedicated many years of study to the various methodologies including the Biodynamic, Miln, and Upledger philosophies.
 Teaching Craniosacral Therapy for many years at Bastyr University honed my skills in this art.

 I am passionate about women’s health including the common complaints faced during pregnancy, postpartum, and menopause.
 I also have a genuine love of working with children of any age in order to prevent illness and promote optimal health at a time when those changes can have such a huge impact on the rest of their lives.
 Teaching the skills for better health through lifestyle and understanding is my passion.